José Luis Borau

 Borau died on 23 December 2012 aged 83 in Madrid from a throat cancer.

 Career

-Born in Zaragoza.
+Borau was born in Zaragoza.
 During the Spanish Civil War he was kept from school by his overprotecting parents.
 From an early age, Borau had great love for literature and films.
 Following family pressure, he studied law in his native Zaragoza and worked at Madrid's Ministry of Housing in 1957.
 He began his career working for the regional newspaper Heraldo de Aragón as film critic.
 He pursued his interest in filmmaking by moving to Madrid enrolling in the national film school IIEC (Instituto de Investigaciones y Experiencias de Cinematografia) where he specialized in film direction.
 He graduated with the short film En el Río (1960).